Blog > Treatment Strategies > DBT Basics

 What Is DBT Used For?

-Many clinicians use DBT for people who haven't responded well to medication or other therapy methods, though it's also an effective part of an initial treatment plan.
+Many clinicians use DBT for patients who haven't responded well to medication or other therapeutic methods, though it's also an effective part of an initial treatment plan.
 It typically targets disorders and symptoms related to emotional regulation, such as:

 These types of behaviors and symptoms usually occur as a response to overwhelming emotions, and DBT provides healthier coping mechanisms.
 DBT teaches the client to focus on solving problems in the immediate moment, without dwelling on the past, worrying about the future or blaming others for their situation.
 By improving their ability to deal with tough emotions, clients can stay grounded to make choices that better align with their goals.